Special Programs

 Special health programs

 If you have a chronic condition, our special health programs can help.
-You don’t need a referral for any of these special programs.
+You don’t need a referral to participate.
 If you have one of the conditions listed below, you can join one of our special programs.

-Blue Cross Complete also doesn’t require medical service referrals.
-We do recommend you talk with your primary care provider to coordinate care.
+Blue Cross Complete also doesn’t require medical service referrals, but we recommend you talk with your primary care provider to coordinate care.
 We can help you find a doctor.

-As a member of our plan, you may be enrolled in a special health program if you have:
+As a member of our plan, you may enroll in a special health program if you have:

 • Asthma